Russia says Wagner Group's leader will move to Belarus after his rebellious march challenged Putin

+Putin had vowed to punish those behind the armed uprising led by his onetime protege, whose forces seized a key military facility in southern Russia before advancing on the capital.
+In a televised speech to the nation, Putin called the rebellion a “betrayal” and “treason.”

+In allowing Prigozhin and his forces to go free, Peskov said Putin's “highest goal” was "to avoid bloodshed and internal confrontation with unpredictable results.”

-Moscow had braced for the arrival of forces from the Wagner Group, a private army led by Yevgeny Prigozhin that has been fighting alongside regular Russian troops in Ukraine, by erecting checkpoints with armored vehicles and troops on the city's southern edge.
+Moscow had braced for the arrival of the Wagner forces by erecting checkpoints with armored vehicles and troops on the city’s southern edge.
 Red Square was shut down, and the mayor urged motorists to stay off some roads.

-But Prigozhin announced that while his men were just 200 kilometers (120 miles) from Moscow, he decided to turn them back to avoid “shedding Russian blood.”
+But after the deal was struck, Prigozhin announced that while his men were just 200 kilometers (120 miles) from Moscow, he had decided to retreat to avoid “shedding Russian blood.”
+His troops were ordered back to their field camps in Ukraine, where they have been fighting alongside Russian regular soldiers.

-He did not say whether the Kremlin had responded to his demand to oust Defense Minister Sergei Shoigu.
-There was no immediate comment from Putin's government.

-The turnaround followed a statement from Belarusian President Alexander Lukashenko's office saying he had negotiated a deal with Prigozhin after discussing the issue with Putin.
-Prigozhin agreed to halt the advance in a proposed settlement including security guarantees for Wagner troops, Lukashenko's office said, without elaborating.

-It wasn’t immediately clear what concessions, if any, Putin may have made to Prigozhin.

-If he accedes to Shoigu's ouster, Prigozhin would emerge from the crisis as a clear winner in a major blow to Putin’s authority.
-If Prigozhin drops that demand, Putin could award him with more lucrative government contracts like those on which he has built his fortune.
+Prigozhin has demanded the ouster of Defense Minister Sergei Shoigu, long the target of his withering criticism for his conduct of the war in Ukraine.
+On Friday, he accused forces under Shoigu's command of attacking Wagner camps and killing “a huge number of our comrades.”
+The Defense Ministry has denied this.

+Prigozhin did not say whether the Kremlin had responded to his demand.
+Peskov said the issue could not have been discussed during the negotiations, which were conducted by the president of Belarus, and is the “exclusive prerogative of the commander in chief.”

-However, it would be awkward and politically damaging for Putin to backtrack after branding Prigozhin a backstabbing traitor.
+If Putin were to agree to Shoigu’s ouster, it could be politically damaging for the president after he branded Prigozhin a backstabbing traitor.

-Some observers speculated that Prigozhin could make concessions such as putting the Wagner Group under federal authority, or he could shift the force's activities back to Africa, where his mercenaries have been active in recent years.

 Early Saturday, Prigozhin’s private army appeared to control the military headquarters in Rostov-on-Don, a city 660 miles (over 1,000 kilometers) south of Moscow, which runs Russian operations in Ukraine, Britain’s Ministry of Defense said.